wigge206/RNA-isoforms-chek2/README.md

 cd ..
 ```

-### Genome generate - SJ aware
+### Second pass aware
-The uses the high confidence splice junction identified from the first alignments to re-annotated the genome.
+The first step is to re-index the genome using the high confidence splice junction identified from the first alignments.
 The SJ.out.tab files generated for each sample can be listed in the `--sjdbFileChrStartEnd` option.
+After re-alignment (second pass), the SJ.out.tab files are converted to bed files and sorted in order to use `bedtools` to identify the nearest features (exons).

 ```bash
 genome_fa=/STORAGE/Genomes/Gencode/hg38/GRCh38.primary_assembly.genome.fa